TokugawaTakeshi/Yamato-Daiwa-Automation/Documentation/API/ConfigurationFile/BrowserLiveReloading/BrowserLiveReloading.english.md

 <dl>
   <dt>Type</dt>
-  <dd>Array (of strings)</dd>
+  <dd>Array</dd>
+  <dt>Element type</dt>
+  <dd>String</dd>
   <dt>Required</dt>
   <dd>No</dd>
 </dl>

 Basically, the browser will be reloaded on any file changed below `rootDirectoryRelativePath`.
-If some files and/or directories does not matter, specify them in `ignoredFilesAndDirectoriesRelativePaths`.
+If some files and/or directories must not be watched for changes matter, specify them in `ignoredFilesAndDirectoriesRelativePaths`.
-Usually, it is various logging files actual for the full stack web applications.
+Usually, it is various logging files.

 #### `customPort`

 <dl>
   <dt>Type</dt>
-  <dd>Number</dd>
+  <dd>Positive integer</dd>
   <dt>Required</dt>
   <dd>No</dd>
 </dl>

-Basically, the port is being selected automatically.
+As default the port will be selected automatically.
-First, the port **3000** will be tried, but it not the default value because if **3000** is in use, other port will be tried.
+First, the port **3000** will be tried, but it is not the default value because if the port **3000** is in use, other port will be tried.
 If you want to assign the specific port, `customPort` option is designed for this, but this port must be vacant.